honzajavorek/fithesis2b-maple/README.md

 Please follow instructions mentioned on sites about former versions of this style (see below).

+## Warning

+PDF version of faculty logo seems to be quirky.
+On output of some printers (including those in thesis-printing companies) it appeares distorted and unreadable.
+Better [make your own version](http://www.fi.muni.cz/~sojka/fi-logo/) and first try to print it before you rely on my version (trust me, having such issue while trying to print your thesis on last minute is not a lovely experience).
+Pull requests trying to fix this problem are very welcome.

 ## Versions

 ### Original fithesis style, RNDr.
 Jan Pavlovič, Ph.D.